GeirHo/TheronPlusPlus/README.md

 2. Define one or more message handling functions
 3. Register these message handlers in the constructor

-The minimal user actor will follow the pattern of the following fragment
+The minimal user actor will follow the pattern of the following interface fragment

 ```C++
 class MyActor : public Theron::Actor